MingTheNoob/QuickLinks/README.md

 # Features:
 - Create any prefix and value you want.
 Default values are applied upon installation.
 - Use any search engine you want to handle searches for when you don't use a prefix.
+- The QuickLinks backend will work with any custom search engine extension!
+Add `https://quicklinks.ming.jp.net/search?q=%s&prefix=%v` to the settings if the extension allows.
+If it doesn't allow, use my extension!

 &nbsp;
 ___